 15:15 - While attempting to trigger the STP root re-election a network loop was inadvertently created over one of the access switches.
 This made a network congestion that resulted in most of our infrastructure being unable to communicate with the rest of the platform or the outside world.
 Unfortunately the out-of-band access failed, so reverting the configuration was not immediately possible.

-16:00 - The engineers arrived at the data center, but entry was delayed, as it was to crowded at the data center at that point in time.
+16:00 - The engineers arrived at the data centre, but entry was delayed, as it was to crowded at the data centre at that point in time.

 16:10 - Once on site the problematic switch was reverted to the original configuration which restored the network.
 The team in the headquarters immediately started verifying the state of the platform.